Sciss/Pointillism/README.md

 ## building

-Pointillism currently builds against Scala 2.11 and 2.10, using sbt 0.13.
+Pointillism currently builds against Scala 2.11 and 2.10, using sbt.

 ## contributing